do-pa/itdoc/README.md

 ## Overview

-The main goal of this project is to reliably document RESTful web services written in JavaScript..
+The main goal of this project is to reliably document RESTful web services written in JavaScript.
 Unlike typical JSON or JSDoc-based API documentation, itdoc extracts request/response examples directly from test code.
 Since the documentation is only generated when tests pass, you can always publish the most up-to-date, verified API information.